 The Inability to Reconcile Science with Religion

 Contrary to popular belief, school science classes are not the vector for faith-compromising scientific ideas.
-These ideas are typically transmitted by a popular science author (e.g., Carl Sagan, Steven Hawking, Desmond Morris, Gary Zhukav, etc.) or TV host (e.g., Carl Sagan, Neil DeGrasse Tyson, Bill Nye), who proposed challenging questions and ideas in a non-threatening manner.
+These ideas are typically transmitted by a popular science author (e.g., Carl Sagan, Stephen Hawking, Desmond Morris, Gary Zukav, etc.) or TV host (e.g., Carl Sagan, Neil DeGrasse Tyson, Bill Nye), who proposed challenging questions and ideas in a non-threatening manner.